nightroman/FarNet/PowerShellFar/README.md

     Stops execution and exits the debugger.

----
 **Notes**

-It is possible that the debugger or your actions there may affect execution flow in unusual way, especially if the code deals with Far UI that may clash against the debugger UI.
+It is possible that the debugger or your actions there may affect execution flow in unusual way, especially if the code deals with Far UI and may clash with the debugger UI.
 Think when you are about to debug such scenarios.

 On debugging commands with console output it is useful to `Start-Transcript` before debugging.
 In this case the output can be shown by the button `{View}`